EventStore/documentation/docs/cloud/use/tailscale.md

 ## Provision the cloud VM

-Next, you need to create a small VM in the cloud, connected to the VPC with the EventStoreDB Cloud.
+Next, you need to create a small VM in the cloud, connected to the VPC with the Event Store Cloud.

 You can choose the smallest available instance size, like `t4g.nano` in AWS, `f1.micro` in GCP, or `Standard B1ls` in Azure.
 For this guide we use Ubuntu 20.04 LTS image (18.04 LTS in Azure).

 When creating the VM, make sure you:
-- Connect the default network interface to the VPC peered with EventStoreDB Cloud
+- Connect the default network interface to the VPC peered with Event Store Cloud
 - Enable public IP if you want to connect to the VM from your local machine
 - GCP: enable _IP Forwarding_ on the default NIC
 - AWS: disable _Source / destination checking_